ontodev/valve/README.md

 Usage: `split("char", count, expr1, expr2, [expr3, ...])`

-This function splits the contents of the target column on the `char`.
+This function splits the contents of the target column on the `"char"`.
 The number of sub-values must be equal to the `count` and the number of `exprs` provided after must also be equal to the `count`.
 Each `expr` is a datatype or function that is checked against the corresponding sub-value.

 Given the contents of the field table: